-By the time of Nacho Coronel’s death, El Lobo had been captured and the Milenio Cartel had suffered internal divisions, splitting into two factions: “La Resistencia” and what that faction referred to as “Los Torcidos” (The Twisted Ones — La Resistencia accused them of giving up El Lobo to the authorities.
+By the time of Nacho Coronel’s death, El Lobo had been captured and the Milenio Cartel had suffered internal divisions, splitting into two factions: “La Resistencia” and another faction referred to as the “Torcidos” (“The Twisted Ones”), because La Resistencia accused them of giving up El Lobo to the authorities.

-Nemesio Oseguera Ramos, alias “El Mencho,” is considered the leader and founder of the CJNG, and his original top operators were Erick Valencia, alias “El 85”, and Martin Arzola Ortega, alias “El 53.”
+Nemesio Oseguera Ramos, alias “El Mencho,” is considered the leader and founder of the CJNG, and his original top operators were Erick Valencia, alias “El 85,” and Martin Arzola Ortega, alias “El 53.”
 All of these men were former Milenio Cartel members.

 In April 2015, the CJNG killed 15 Mexican police officers during an ambush in Jalisco state, one of the single deadliest attacks on security forces in recent Mexican history.
 The group was also blamed for an attack in March 2015 that killed five federal police.
-Additionally, Mexican officials have previously indicated that the group possesses highly sophisticated armament, and machine guns and grenade launchers were used to conduct the March attack.
+Additionally, Mexican officials have previously indicated that the group possesses highly sophisticated armament, including machine guns and grenade launchers were used to conduct the March 2015 attack.
 In May 2015, the group continued its deadly streak, shooting down a military helicopter on May 1 and launching a wave of violence across Jalisco.

 The CJNG has also been known to appeal to the Mexican citizenry with idealistic propaganda, invoking solidarity and promising to rid its areas of operation of other crime syndicates, such as the Zetas and the Knights Templar — another sworn enemy.

-Since 2013, government officials have claimed on various occasions that the CJNG provided arms to the self-defense forces that purportedly emerged to combat the Knights Templar in the southwest pacific state of Michoacan — a strategic operating point for criminal groups home to a wealth of minerals and a major seaport.
+Since 2013, government officials have claimed on various occasions that the CJNG provided arms to the self-defense forces that purportedly emerged to combat the Knights Templar in the southwest pacific state of Michoacán — a strategic operating point for criminal groups home to a wealth of minerals and a major seaport.

-Following the decline of the Knights Templar in Michoacan, the CJNG may now be looking to expand its presence in areas previously controlled by that group.
+Following the decline of the Knights Templar in Michoacán, the CJNG may now be looking to expand its presence in areas previously controlled by that group.

 The CJNG is currently led by Nemesio Oseguera Ramos, alias “El Mencho.”
-Oseguera has an approximately $150,000 price on his head, and the CJNG’s assets are thought to be worth over $20 billion.
+The Mexican government has put a price of 2,000,000 pesos (about $110,000) on his head.

 Allies and Enemies